 - Defective bikes or safety equipment

 As our client, you have a right to know why you got injured and who can be held responsible.
-The attorneys at Agruss Law Firm, LLC will work endlessly to investigate the circumstances surrounding your bike accident to get you maximum compensation.
+The attorneys at Mike Agruss Law will work endlessly to investigate the circumstances surrounding your bike accident to get you maximum compensation.

 Were You Hurt in a Bicycle Accident?